 The ongoing trade mark battle between Lacoste and Crocodile International has finally come to an end in New Zealand.
-The dispute regarding the crocodile logo had been going on between the two fashion giants in various jurisdictions around the world for decades.
+The trade mark dispute regarding the crocodile logo had been going on between the two fashion giants in various jurisdictions around the world for decades.

 In 2008, Crocodile International argued that Lacoste had not genuinely used the crocodile trade mark and that it should be revoked.
 The Assistant Commissioner of Trademarks agreed and found in favour of Crocodile International.
 However, last year the decision of the Assistant Commissioner of Trademarks was overturned by Justice Collins in the High Court in favour of Lacoste.

 On appeal, it was argued that Justice Collins had incorrectly identified the essential elements of Lacoste’s trade mark.
 However, the Court of Appeal was satisfied that the identification Justice Collins had made was correct, saying that the crocodile image was the “central idea and message” of the logo, not the word crocodile or the combination of the word and logo together.
 In short, the court held, “it is all about the crocodile”.

 Following the decision, Lacoste’s lawyers said that the crocodile belonged to Lacoste in New Zealand — “Crocodile International is never going to be able to register a crocodile mark in New Zealand because it would inevitably be found … to be misleading” – Lacoste’s lawyers also noted that Crocodile International was not currently trading in New Zealand so Lacoste was not preventing its rival from doing anything it wouldn’t otherwise be able to do.

 There are a few points to take away from the ‘crocodile’ saga: